-Eco-Friendly On Vacation – It is easier to be eco-conscious in your own home, but in unfamiliar surroundings it might be more difficult to maintain all your green habits.
+It is easier to be eco-conscious in your own home, but in unfamiliar surroundings it might be more difficult to maintain all your green habits.
 Use the resources available to keep green living a priority, even while living the good life.

 - Ask about the green practices in use and how you can participate when you check in.
 For some hotels this may be as simple as passing on the turn down service and reusing towels and linens.
 Others may have more substantial programs that will be available.

 - Conserve resources as you would at home.
 Turn lights and water off when not in use.
-Avoid creating unnecessary waste and
+Avoid creating unnecessary waste and recycle where possible.

 - Green your transportation.
 Use the hotel’s transportation services with other guests.
 Explore the local public transportation.
 Walk, bike, and other human-powered modes are great for your health, as well as the health of the environment.